Updated: October 2022

-If you’re unfamiliar with what a windjammer is, it’s a piece of technical material that acts as a draught excluder for your helmet.
+If you’re unfamiliar with windjammers, they’re pieces of technical material that act as draught excluders for your helmet.

-After earplugs, we find a windjammer is the best thing for reducing wind noise and riding-related fatigue.
+After earplugs, we find a windjammer invaluable to reducing wind noise and riding-related fatigue.

 Quietest Motorcycle Helmets: Conclusion

-Prolonged exposure to this noise damages your ears – there’s no doubt about it.
+Prolonged exposure to this noise damages your ears.
+And the worst bit?
+It’s irreversible.

 As I said at the top of this post, I love the sound of my Africa Twin.
 But in a few years when the bike is long gone, I don’t want to be suffering from the damage it did to my ears.